IgorFIE/theraisingfightingspirits/README.md

 # The Raising Fighting Spirits

-Is a simple card game where you fight against the grim reaper using a hord of fighting spirits!
+Is a simple card game where you fight against the grim reaper using a horde of fighting spirits!

 You can play a live version here: https://igorfie.gitlab.io/theraisingfightingspirits/